kanutocd/whodunit/README.md

 Lightweight creator/updater/deleter tracking for Rails ActiveRecord models.

 > **Fun Fact**: The term "whodunit" was coined by literary critic Donald Gordon in 1930 when reviewing a murder mystery novel for _American News of Books_.
-He described Milward Kennedy's _Half Mast Murder_ as "a satisfactory whodunit" - the first recorded use of this now-famous term for mystery stories!
+He described Milward Kennedy's _Half Mast Murder_ as "a satisfactory whodunit" - the first recorded use of this now-famous term for mystery stories! *([Source: Wikipedia](https://en.wikipedia.org/wiki/Whodunit))*

 ## Overview